 your water.
 It will still be drinkable though.

 You can also avoid this problem by using a salt-free water

 conditioner.
 Just remember that they are not nearly as effective as a water

 softener that uses salt.

 Can I use softened water to water my plants?

-No. It has too much sodium, which can dry out your plants.
-It might kill them.
+No. It has too much sodium that can dry out your plants.

 Do I still need to filter water softened water?

 remove the contaminants that make the waster taste bad.
 Treat this water as

 normal tap water that is just soft.